Scale Where It Matters: Training-Free Localized Scaling for Diffusion Models: Theoretical Analysis

-To compare the two strategies under a fixed compute budget $B$, we normalize their per-trial gains by their respective costs $C_g$ and $C_\ell$.
+\myparagraph{Expected Gain per Compute Unit.} To compare the two strategies under a fixed compute budget $B$, we normalize their per-trial gains by their respective costs $C_g$ and $C_\ell$.
 Since a total of $B/C_g$ global trials or $B/C_\ell$ local trials can be performed, we obtain: